If you have a specific question, you can reach us at firstname.lastname@example.org

 Section 1.11 The handicap committee should have the ability to issue a player handicap card.
 These handicap cards will be distributed via website or email if the member is subscribed to this s ervice.
 (TheGrint)

-If you upload the Score hole-by-hole, the ESC (Equitable Stroke Control) is calculated automatically following the USGA Regulations and following this Table:
+If you upload the Score hole-by-hole, the ESC (Equitable Stroke Control) is calculated automatically following the USGA and World Handicap System rules.

 If you upload just the Total Score, you would have to calculate the ESC yourself and upload that instead of the Gross Score.

-You can see the ESC on the Website, when you View the Scores.
+You can see the ESC on the Website (below your Gross Score on the Scorecard), when you View the Scores.

 Yes, we can!
 This is how it works:

-- Then, to import scores, simply Copy/Paste your Scores into the Table below.
+Then, to import scores, simply Copy/Paste your Scores into the Table.
 Organize your Table in a Spreadsheet with One Round per Row and Copy/Paste that table to the one on the TheGrint Website.
 Make sure you input the Course, Tee Box and Date for each Round.

 You can read more about the SPS Service in our Blog here.

 The USGA Club you were assigned to is based on your Zip Code.
 Therefore, the Club you were assigned to, is the closest one to your Location.
-These Clubs are Type 3 Clubs, meaning that these Clubs are Virtual Clubs created just to provide a USGA Compliant Handicap.
+These Clubs are Type 3 Clubs, meaning that these Clubs are Virtual Clubs created within USGA guidelines.

 If your Club is not USGA Compliant because it is missing a Chairman and you would like to be the Club Chairman in order to have a Compliant Handicap, you can always request it by going to your USGA Club Section on the Website and clicking where it says “Postulate for Chairman Position”.